Getting Started with Enterprise Policy Management

 Step 1: Creating policy matching logic with rego

-If both of these criteria are met on policy evaluation, the package will be matched (the exported match variable will be true) and any actions associated with the policy will be run against the package.
+If all these criteria are met on policy evaluation, and the CVE has not been included on the specific ignore list, the package will be matched (the exported match variable will be true), and any actions associated with the policy will be run against the package.

 This policy matching logic is shown below: